More

 The foundation of any effective data security policy for organizations rests on clear and concise communication.
 The importance of data security and the rationale behind the policies must be communicated in a manner that resonates with all employees.
 A well-articulated policy serves as a set of rules and also as a guiding document that underscores the significance of safeguarding sensitive information.

 Clear communication involves using language that is easily understandable by all members of the organization, irrespective of their technical expertise.
-The policy should articulate the potential risks associated with lax security practices, emphasizing the collective responsibility employees bear in maintaining a secure work environment.
+The policy should articulate the potential risks associated with lax security practices, such as unprotected redis to postgres data transfers, emphasizing the collective responsibility employees bear in maintaining a secure work environment.
 By demystifying complex security jargon and providing real-world examples, the policy becomes accessible.
 It thereafter fosters a shared comprehension of the organization’s commitment to data security.

 Furthermore, transparency is foundational in building trust.
 Clearly outlining the consequences of policy violations ensures employees are aware of the repercussions of non-compliance.
 This transparency sets the expectations right and reinforces the organization’s commitment to upholding a culture of accountability.